opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 our user's sense of the ideal ordering of documents dependent on a query.
 The value output by *f* itself has no meaning (it's not a stock price or a category).
-It's more a prediction of a users' sense of the relative usefulnes of a document given a query.
+It's more a prediction of a users' sense of the relative usefulness of a document given a query.

 Here, we'll briefly walk through the 10,000 meter view of Learning to Rank.
 For more information, we recommend blog articles [How is Search